iamsubingyawali/encryptstego/README.md

 <b>Manual installation</b>

 The manual installation on Windows is same as the installation on Linux and Mac environments.
 See Linux/Mac installation section to manually install the app.

+Please note that this application was developed using **Python 3.9**, and it is the recommended version for this application to run.
+While it may work with newer versions as well, it is not guaranteed.

 ### `Installation on Linux/Mac`